bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 ```

 # Step 3: Taking off and Landing Sequentially
-Now we are going to execute the fist take off and landing using the high level commander.The high level commander is a class that handles all the high level commands like takeoff,landing,hover,go to position, and others.You first need to enable it through the `commander.enHighLevel` parameter and then execute the take off and land commands through the below functions:
+Now we are going to execute the fist take off and landing using the high level commander.
+The high level commander is a class that handles all the high level commands like takeoff, landing, hover, go to position and others.
+You first need to enable it through the `commander.enHighLevel` parameter and then execute the take off and land commands through the below functions:
 ```python
 def activate_high_level_commander(scf):
     scf.cf.param.set_value('commander.enHighLevel', '1')